 Now, not everyone can move bedtimes up by 30 minutes.
 After talking to other parents, I’ve found some more great suggestions:

 - After daycare, some parents put their child down for a short (30-60 minute nap) when they get home.
-That way, after the nap, the family can spend 60-90 minutes together for dinner, bath time, and playtime before a delayed bedtime.
+After the nap, the family can spend 60-90 minutes together for dinner, bath time, and playtime before a delayed bedtime.

 - Some parents adjust their weekend schedules to allow for longer naps – that way, the child has time to recover and nap well on weekends.